ATTX-project/graphmanager-service/README.md

 The Swagger definition lives here:`swagger-gmAPI.yml`.

 ## Running Tests

 In order work/generate tests:
+* using Gradle: `gradle build` will run the tests automatically, and `gradle build` coverage will generate coverage report
 * use the command: `py.test tests` in the `graph_manager` folder
-* coverage: `py.test --cov-report html --cov=graph_manager tests/` in the `graph_manager` folder
-* generate cover report `py.test tests --html=build/test-report/index.html --self-contained-html` - this will generate a `build/test-report/index.html` folder that contains html based information about the tests coverage.